lab-cosmo/chemiscope/docs/src/tutorial.rst

                 "'A new molecular construction', Journal of Random Words 19 (1923) pp 3333, DOI: 10.0000/0001100", "'nice website' http://example.com",
             ],
-            // description of the dataset, OPTIONAL
-            "description": "This contains data from ..."
         },

         // list of properties in this dataset